jhony75/Install/README.md

 6. CLion.

 **I believe that you shouldn't run this as sudo, because it already haves "sudo su" and "exit" where needed, but it does lacking test.**

+# To do
+### August 09, 2019
+Clone this project to a private repo and add my dot files.